Princess Louisa Inlet Amazing Scenery and Cruising

 If you plan to visit, (and you should), here’s what you should know.

-Princess Louisa Inlet is only 6 KM long, and 300 meters (or 1,000 feet) deep.
+Princess Louisa Inlet in Desolation Sound is only 6 KM long, and 300 meters (or 1,000 feet) deep.
 Besides the awe-inspiring waterfalls, you can expect to sail over calm waters and past ancient petroglyphs and rock paintings (which are thought to be found in the most spiritually powerful places).

 Princess Louisa Marine Provincial Park

 Established in 1965, Princess Louisa Marine Provincial Park (which surrounds much of the inlet) is home to 937 hectares of land.
 While anchored or docked, visitors can hike the 800 metres of trails and boardwalks at the nearby Chatterbox Falls.
 They can scuba dive, swim and kayak too.
 Camping and picnicking are popular.
 And, in designated areas, visitor can enjoy campfires.
 Sadly, while fishing or shellfishing might seem like a good idea, the inlet is part of the Rockfish Conservation area leaving the sport prohibited all year-round.